mholling/las2poly/README.md

 > Choose a list of lidar point classes to discard.
 > The default value of 0,1,7,9,12,18 discards unclassified, overlap, water and noise points.

-**--convention** *ogc|esri*

-> Force polygon orientation according to OGC or ESRI convention.
-> By default, GeoJSON files use the OGC convention and shapefiles use the ESRI convention.

 **--multi**

 > Collect polygons into a single multipolygon.